dangalansky/dangalansky/README.md

   <li>Digital Image Processing with OpenCV</li><br>
   <li>Project and Task Management with Notion</li><br>
 <h3 align="center"><ins>About Me:</ins></h3>
 <p align="center">I've been a million things: musician, artist, mechanic, student, teacher, programmer, chef but always a creative.
-Pivoting away from a focus in digital graphic design, I began my coding journey in 2021 and immediately fell in love with the process.
-I am currently exploring OpenCV for Python, furthering my understanding of digital image processing, computer vision/object recognition and deep learning.
-In my year of coding-focused exploration, I've built everything from desktop apps and image processors to data parsers, webscrapers and bots.<br>
+Pivoting away from a focus in digital graphic design, I began my coding journey and immediately fell in love with the process.
+Currently, I am exploring Figma, furthering my understanding of UI/UX design and its intersection with React JS.
+I have a background in Python and Javascript and my experience spans desktop apps, image processing, data parsing, web scraping, bots, and image recognition through deep learning and AI technologies.<br>
 </p>